Craxy/Parkitect-Currencies/README.md

 **Note**: The updated currency applies once a game is loaded.
 It doesn't show up in the main menu.

 **Note**: If you change the currency symbol while in game (via the pause/*ESC* menu): The displays with a currency symbol only update to the new one when their text gets updated by Parkitect.
 That might not be immediately but after certain actions like a new month (-> statistics get updated) or not at all during the current session because the text were cached (this happens in the Finances window with past monthly reports).
-**It is therefore recommended to save your current park and reload it to force the new symbol to update everywhere!**
+**It is therefore recommended to save your current park and reload it to force all texts to update after you changed the currency symbol!**

 <br></br>
 <br></br>